1st UK have built relationships with lenders that have a good understanding of people’s needs

 Alternatives for borrowing do exist regardless of what is included in your past debt history.

-You can remortgage with bad credit and arrears, and even active DMPs.
-There are bad credit home loans available from a lender somewhere.
-The problem’s finding them, while simultaneously avoiding the bad remortgage companies that exist to extract as much profit as possible.
+It can be very difficult remortgaging with bad credit and arrears, and even active DMPs.
+There are poor credit home loans available from a lender somewhere.
+The problem’s finding them, while simultaneously avoiding the companies that exist to extract as much profit as possible.

 Poor credit remortgages are available to you, regardless your situation

-Getting a remortgage with poor credit is doable.
-However, for very bad credit remortgage loans, guaranteed approval isn’t something you’ll find.
+Getting finance is doable.
+However, for very bad credit re-mortgage loans, guaranteed approval isn’t something you’ll find.
 All you will find available is that you’ll be guaranteed to be considered.
 Not necessarily approved.

 Ever heard the saying, there’s always someone worse off than you?